scylladb/scylladb/docs/kb/cdc-experimental-upgrade.rst

 Upgrading from experimental CDC
 ===============================

-If you used CDC in Scylla 4.2 or earlier by enabling the experimental feature and you upgrade to 4.3, you must perform additional steps for CDC to work properly.
+If you used CDC in ScyllaDB 4.2 or earlier by enabling the experimental feature and you upgrade to 4.3, you must perform additional steps for CDC to work properly.

 First, if you enabled CDC on any table (using ``with cdc = { ... }``), you should stop all writes to this table.
 Then disable CDC before the upgrade: